All Episodes

 Who cares?

-Whatever the Democrats do, it's earth-shattering news, it's breaking news.
+Whatever the Democrats do, it's earth-shattering news.

-What are the Democrats have to do to get back in power?
+Don't forget, folks, the templates, what do the Democrats have to do to get back in power?

 And that's been the template since 2001.

-Let me tell you about Stephen Dojack.
+Let me tell you about Stephen Dujak.

 He's on the list for like the third or fourth day of witnesses.

-The press release naming him as a witness describes him as an editor of an environmental magazine in Washington and a freelance writer, but it doesn't say that he's editor of the Environmental Forum magazine of the DC-based environmental law institute.
+The press release naming him as a witness describes him as an editor of an environmental magazine in Washington and a freelance writer, but it doesn't say that he's editor of the Environmental Forum magazine of the D.C.-based Environmental Law Institute.

 He's also the author of these lines, which appeared in the Los Angeles Times, April 21, 2003.